HITsz-TMG/Cognitive-Visual-Language-Mapper/README.md

 We have also provided the JSON file for the 504K [KonwledgeQA dataset.](https://huggingface.co/datasets/Ghaser/LLaVA-KnowledgeQA-504K).
 The images in this dataset come from [COCO Caption](https://cocodataset.org/#home) and [TextVQA](https://textvqa.org/), which you will need to download yourself.

-## Environment
+## :mag: Environment
 - Pytorch `2.0.1`
 ```shell
 conda env create -n CVLM python=3.8
 conda activate CVLM
 pip install -r requirement.txt
 ```
-## Train
+## :racehorse: Train

 ### Pretraining Visual Knowledge Aligner

-After you have successfully downloaded the Wikipedia files and placed them in the appropriate path, you can use the following code to perform VKA pretraining.
+After you have successfully downloaded the Wikipedia files and placed them in the appropriate path, you could use the following code to perform VKA pretraining.

 ```shell
 cd LLaVA